Building Your Network Virtually

 If you’ve already met the person, it’s important to remind them of where and when you previously connected, says Azad.

 Then comes the hard part: practicing patience.
-“Many of our alums have been affected, as we all have, by COVID-19,” says Szumanski.
-“Be patient with people.
+Szumanski has this advice: “Be patient with people.
 Be empathetic.
 Do not expect or demand an immediate response.”

-When you do get the chance to speak with a new connection, use your phone or Zoom time to find out what you most want to know about their career path and profession.
+When you do get the chance to speak with a new connection, find out what you most want to know about their career path and profession.
 Some appropriate questions might be: How did you transition from your undergraduate degree to your current position?
 Can you describe to me what a typical workday is like for you?
 Do you have any advice on ways that I could prepare myself to be competitive for a position in your field?

 Keep the conversation going